norswap/utils/README.md

 ## Other

-- `Exceptional`: Either wraps a value or an exception.
 - `Indexed`: A pair made out of an integer and a value.
-- `NoStackException`: A `RuntimeException` that does not fill the stack trace.
 - `Pair`: A simple type for a pair of values.
 - `Slot`: A simple wrapper for a single value, useful when dealing with lambda capture and mutation.
-- `ThrowingSupplier`: Just like `Supplier`, but allowed to throw exceptions.

 ## Scaffolding